Herbert Hope Risley

 Sir Herbert Hope Risley KCIE CSI FRAI (4 January 1851 – 30 September 1911) was a British ethnographer and colonial administrator, a member of the Indian Civil Service who conducted extensive studies on the tribes and castes of the Bengal Presidency.
-He is notable for the formal application of the caste system to the entire Hindu population of British India in the 1901 census, of which he was in charge.
-As an exponent of scientific racism, he used the ratio of the width of a nose to its height to divide Indians into Aryan and Dravidian races, as well as seven castes.
+He is notable for the formal identification of the centuries old established caste system of the entire Hindu population of British India in the 1901 census, of which he was in charge.
+As an exponent of scientific racism, he used anthropometric data to divide Indians into seven races.